Button

 </script>

-<Button on:click={handleClick}>Click me</Button>
+<Button onclick={handleClick}>Click me</Button>

 The handler function of the click